-

 We emphasize practice from both an academic and an action oriented point of view.
 Leadership and professional creativity to bring about excellence is first of all something that takes place sin everyday practice, something that we do.

 You will be challenged to discover and/or cultivate those generative practices in which you yourself can thrive, manage at your best and be valuable to others.
 In line with the focus on practice, the course will present rich examples from recent research along with new theory and historical overviews.
-The course has five main themes.
-Each of them will be the subject of a separate program session.
+The course has four main themes, all integrated with a sustainability perspective.
+Each of them will be the subject of a separate 4-day program session.

 2. Motivation and driving forces